ctm/Bataan-Memorial-Death-March/README.md

 when I attended my first BMDM, my feet hurt quite a bit by mile six.
 I could barely walk the last several miles.

-For the last few years I've begun training in November, although I try to do _something_ with my pack at least once a month between BMDM and when I start training.
+In the last few years I started training in November, but this year I started doing weekly pack runs in late August.
+In my non-training months I've tried to do _something_ with my pack at least once a month between BMDM and when I start training.
 Often that is a search and rescue mission or two, but&mdash;assuming I'm healthy&mdash;I'll go out and do a big hike with a fifty pound pack on a month with no significant missions.

-During training, I run with my pack on Wednesdays and on Saturdays.
+During training, starting in November, I run with my pack on Wednesdays and on Saturdays.
 My Wednesday runs are done as quickly as I can and start from and end at my house.
 Typically I increase the distance by a half mile each week.
 My Saturday runs alternate between a level run at race pace and a run five miles up and five miles down the local mountain.
 My level run distance typically increases by three miles.
 My mountain run stays the same distance, but I try to do it faster each time.

 In addition to my pack runs, I also run without my pack the remaining days of the week except Sunday, when I ride my bike.